nerves-project/nerves/docs/Updating Projects.md

 @all_targets [:rpi0, :rpi3, :rpi]
 ```

-The `@all_targets` attribute is used to filter dependencies that are intended
-to run on all targets except `:host`.
-This list should contain the atoms of all
-possible targets your project supports.
+The `@all_targets` alias will be convenient when updating the dependencies in
+your `mix.exs`.
+Set it to the target names that you use (in atom form).
+Like the
+previous use of `MIX_TARGET`, it didn't matter what you called the targets.
+It
+only mattered that you were consistent.

+The `:host` target refers to compilation for your computer.
+It's the only
+special target and is used for running non-hardware-specific unit tests.

-Remove the following lines from the `project/0` callback:
+Next, remove the following lines from the `project/0` callback (yay Elixir 1.8):

 ```elixir
   target: @target